 West African Peanut Stew (Maafe)

-This is frequently served vegetarian or vegan, or with bone-in, skin-on chicken pieces – you’ll see versions of all sorts.
+This (poule’ maafe or chicken stew) is frequently served vegetarian or vegan, or with bone-in, skin-on or even boneless chicken pieces – you’ll see versions of all sorts.
+Here, you can choose your own chicken or vegetarian adventure (I’ve got basic instructions for either boneless thighs or bone-in/skin-on pieces).
 But the heart and soul of this gorgeous West African Peanut Stew lies in the toasted peanut, ginger, and well-built aromatic base that colors and flavors the whole stew.
 Hearty, wholesome and incredibly delicious, this is one of my very favorite recipes to make.

 Ingredients